vedaant00/P11-Polestar-P2/README.md

 # 🌟 Polestar: Sentiment Analysis of Vehicle Interiors Project

 ## About The Project 📖
 This project is a collaboration between the University of Manchester and Polestar, focusing on sentiment analysis of vehicle interiors from online published opinions.
-Our aim is to evaluate media and driver feedback on materials and technologies used within electric vehicle interiors, supporting Polestar's commitment to sustainability and innovation.
+We aim to evaluate media and driver feedback on materials and technologies used within electric vehicle interiors, supporting Polestar's commitment to sustainability and innovation.

 ## Project Timeline 📅
 - **Week 1-2:** Initiation - Kick-off, requirement gathering, scope definition, KPI identification, and project plan drafting.